weliveindetail/StatefulJit/README.md

 successful (as here in the case of `a`) it maps the new variable to the old location in memory.
 Otherwise it allocates new memory on the heap and compiles the default initialization.

-## Conceptual Requirements

-* variables must be allocated on the heap (obviously)
-* variable types must have a primitive constructor

 ## Build Setup

 Get CMake ready: